Alternative Tools, Technology and Services

 Twilio Studio

-Twilio is one of the world’s largest companies for managing texting and voice systems.
+Per our guide, Twilio Studio builds on one of the world’s largest platforms for managing voice and texting systems (Twilio).
 Worldwide, it is behind the scenes for many front-end services (including our own Hive Mechanic).
 Somewhat recently, they added an easy-to-use tool called “Studio” to control phone numbers without doing any programming.
 The feel is a bit technical, even if you aren’t doing anything technical.
-You can rent a phone number from them for around $1 a month, with making and receiving calls both being relatively affordable (as of 2024).
+You can rent a phone number from them for around $1 a month, and sending and receiving messages both cost around a penny for each message (of ~160 characters, as of 2024).

 CallFire